black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 After the if statement, use a ternary operator to check the truthiness of calling isSpam() with messageInput.value as the argument.
 If true, set the textContent property on the result element to Oh no!
 This looks like a spam message..
 Otherwise, set it to This message does not seem to contain any spam.

 Then set the messageInput element's value property to an empty string.

+# Step 6
+Your first regular expression will be used to catch help requests.
+Declare a helpRegex variable, and assign it a regular expression that matches the string please help.

+As a refresher, here is a regular expression to match the string hello world:

+Example Code
+`const regex = /hello world/;`